greim/json-graphify/readme.md

 # Conversion example

-Let's look at a full example contain a set of patterns, input JSON, and output JSON graph all together.
+Let's look at a full example containing patterns, input JSON, and output JSON Graph all together.
 Here's the converter and the patterns upon instantiation.

 ```js